Select a language

 Find answers to your questions about Red Hat® training and certification offerings, how to maximize your investment in training and certification, and the best way to create a skills path that matches your needs.

 How has COVID-19 impacted in-person training and certification offerings?

-Our in-person training and testing locations are temporarily closed due to the social distancing mandates as part of our COVID-19 response.
-However, you can build skills without traveling through our self-paced, on-demand video classroom and online learning formats, which offer the same content and labs as our classroom-based courses.
+You can still build skills without traveling through our remote exam, on-demand video classroom, and online learning formats, which offer the same content and labs as our classroom-based courses.
 Our preliminary exams, which are designed to gauge skills and demonstrate progress toward proficiency for certification, can also be taken virtually.